GSA/idmanagement.gov/_implement/group-policies.md

 These prompts happen when the kerberos ticket lifetime expires and a new authentication event is required.
 User is set to user based enforcement, which requires a new PKINIT event with the domain controller.

-You can find additional information on configuring kerberos policies given the following [reference documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/maximum-lifetime-for-user-ticket){:target="_blank"}{:rel="noopener noreferrer"}.
+You can find additional information on configuring kerberos policies given the following [reference documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/maximum-lifetime-for-user-ticket){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.